 - Letters credential granted by Elizabeth I to Sir John Norris for his embassy to the Low Countries

-- Letter from Elizabeth I to Sir John Norris and Sir Francis Drake concerning the Earl of Essex
+- Letter of condolence from Elizabeth I to Lord and Lady Norris on the deaths of their sons

 - Portrait of Sir John Norris